lakillo/lakillo/README.md

 - how to design + build machine learning systems

 ## ⚡ I'm looking to collaborate on ...
-- machine learning tools for archaeology and geospatial
+- machine learning tools for archaeology, remote sensing, earth observation

 <!---## 🛠️ my projects on GitHub ...--->
 <!---- [weather-datascience](https://github.com/lakillo/weather-datascience): a data science project exploring the relationship between weather, geographic location and happiness in the UK.
 Uses K-means clustering, K-nearest neighbours and linear regression.--->